 3. Mechanical Run

-Nitro cars stand for high performance and realistic driving.
+Nitro RC cars stand for high performance and realistic driving.
 Their continued popularity even after stiff competition from electric car models, have shown that in their advantages rule over their supposed drawbacks.
 Their complex working and high maintenance might be troublesome for beginners but once you get a basic understanding of the same, you will love these high powered little beasts!